Russia demands Mariupol lay down arms but Ukraine says no

 “We left (home) because shells hit the houses across the road.
 There was no roof.
 There were people injured,” Galla said, adding that her mother, father and grandparents stayed behind and “don’t even know that we have left.”

 Unexpectedly strong Ukrainian resistance has dashed Russian President Vladimir Putin’s hopes for a quick victory after he ordered the Feb.
 24 invasion of his neighbor.
-In recent days, Russian forces have entered Mariupol, cutting it off from the sea and devastating a massive steel plant.
+In recent days, Russian forces have entered Mariupol.
 But taking the city could prove costly.

 “The block-by-block fighting in Mariupol itself is costing the Russian military time, initiative, and combat power,” the Washington-based Institute for the Study of War said in a briefing.

-In a blunt assessment, the think tank concluded that Russia failed in its initial campaign to take the capital of Kyiv and other major cities quickly, and its stalled invasion is creating conditions for a “very violent and bloody” stalemate.
+In a blunt assessment, the think tank concluded Russia failed in its initial campaign to take the capital of Kyiv and other major cities quickly, and its stalled invasion.

 U.S. Defense Secretary Lloyd Austin said Ukrainian resistance means Putin’s “forces on the ground are essentially stalled.”